crazy-max/docker-rtorrent-rutorrent/README.md

 You can add a plugin for ruTorrent in `/data/rutorrent/plugins/`.
 If you add a plugin that already exists in ruTorrent, it will be removed from ruTorrent core plugins and yours will be used.<br />
 And you can also add a theme in `/data/rutorrent/themes/`.
 The same principle as for plugins will be used if you want to override one.

+> ⚠️ Container has to be restarted to propagate changes

 ### Edit a ruTorrent plugin configuration

 As you probably know, plugin configuration is not outsourced in ruTorrent.
 Loading the configuration of a plugin is done via a `conf.php` file placed at the root of the plugin folder.<br />